Excellence in Guiding Undergraduate Research

 Overview

 A well-crafted nomination for this award would clearly address sustained excellence and innovation in guiding undergraduate research.
 This award is designed to foster and to reward excellence in involving and guiding undergraduate students in scholarly research.
-Up to two recipients will be selected to receive this award: one tenure-system faculty and one specialized faculty.
+Up to two recipients will be selected to receive the Campus Award for Excellence in Guiding Undergraduate Research: tenure-system and specialized faculty are eligible.
 The award consists of an honorarium and a personalized commemorative plaque.

 Eligibility

-• Taught on the Urbana-Champaign campus for at least 5 years
+• who have taught on the Urbana-Champaign campus for at least 5 years as of the first day of the current academic year.

 • Has not won this award in the previous 10 years